KristjanESPERANTO/CanteenMenuAllesLeckerEssen/README.md

 This is a special use case and will hardly be of interest to anyone.

+If so, I am grateful for suggestions for improvement or a pull request.

 ## TODO
 - cron-Job erstellen, der die Daten regelmäßig holt
 - Falls vom aktuellen Monat keine Daten vorhanden: Alte Daten nicht überschreiben